 The IPHC accounts for non-directed commercial discard mortality by IPHC Regulatory Area and sector.
-Nondirected commercial discard mortality estimates are provided by State and Federal agencies of each Contracting compiled annuallv for use the stock assessment Partv and in and other analyses. https://www.iphc.int/data/datatest/non-directed-commercial-discard-mortality-fisheries.
+Non-directed commercial discard mortality estimates are provided by State and Federal agencies of each Contracting Party and compiled annually for use in the stock assessment and other analyses.